profoundinventions/php-houdini/complex-array-patterns.rst

             ])
        );

-Here we iterating each value in the ``PROPERTY_DEFINITIONS`` constant array, and generating a property for each.
+Here we are iterating each value in the ``PROPERTY_DEFINITIONS`` constant array, and generating a property for each.
 In this example, there will be two properties in the autocompletion: ``propertyOne`` as a ``string``, and ``propertyTwo`` as an ``int``.